ermarie/best_fantasy_cli/README.md

 #Usage

+TO run this program, 'pry,' 'nokogiri,' and 'open-uri' need to be installed.
 Change directory into best_fantasy_cli.
 Enter "ruby bin/run" to run the program.

 # Contributing